-The superintendent consults with our transportation liaison and the Plant Manager who have assigned areas within the Township to drive and assess.
+The superintendent consults with our Transportation Coordinator and the Plant Manager who have assigned areas within the Township to drive and assess the road conditions.
 The superintendent also consults with superintendents from neighboring school district and sometimes the Manheim Township Police Department is contacted for information regarding traffic problems.
 Student safety is the primary concern in deciding when to delay or cancel school.
 Dangerous wind chill factors, icy roads, accumulated snowfall, heavy fog, flooding and severe storm warnings are all reasons for delaying or canceling school.
 Loss of heat or water, fire damage and hazardous spills have caused specific buildings to close or be delayed.

 Factors in Decisions: